 Valuation of Treasury Management Investments - The Treasury Management Investments represent the net cost of the purchase and sale of options to acquire cryptocurrencies that trade on over-the-counter ("OTC") markets.
 The fair value of financial instruments that are not traded in an active market (e.g., other public markets) is determined using valuation techniques that maximize the use of observable market data and rely as little as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
-The Company.
 Due to the short duration of the Treasury Management Investments, the Company believes that the prices quoted on the OTC markets represent fair value for the Treasury Management Investment.

 Property, plant and equipment and intangible assets - Property, plant and equipment and intangible assets (collectively, the "Assets") are capitalized if they are expected to have future economic benefits and are expected to be economically recoverable.
 Purchased Assets are valued on acquisition using established methodologies and amortized over their estimated useful economic lives, except in those cases where Assets are determined to have indefinite lives, where there is no foreseeable limit over which these Assets would generate net cash flows.
 The valuations and lives of Assets are based on management's best estimates of future performance and periods over which value from Assets will be derived.
 Assets are assessed for impairment indicators at each reporting date or earlier if events and circumstances indicate.
-At September 30, 2022 management determined that there was no impairment to the intangible assets, however, its bitcoin mining assets were determined to be impaired and written down to the estimated fair value.
+At September 30, 2023 management determined that there was no impairment to the intangible assets and no impairment to its bitcoin mining assets, however, in the year ending September 30, 2022, its bitcoin mining assets were determined to be impaired and written down to the estimated fair value.
 The Company estimates the useful life of Assets to be at least five years based on the expected technical obsolescence of such assets.